Low-Complexity OTFS-Based Over-the-Air Computation Design for Time-Varying Channels: Interference Cancellation for ZP-Assisted OTFS-Based AirComp

 In Fig. \ref{mf}, we show a configuration example, where $\boldsymbol{K}^u_{m, l}\in\mathbb{C}^{N\times N}$ within $\tilde{\boldsymbol{H}}_u$ for $l\in\mathcal{L}_u$.
 We note that $\boldsymbol{K}_{m,l}^u$ occupies the rows of $\tilde{\boldsymbol{H}}_u$ from $mN+1$ to $(m+1)N$ and columns of $\tilde{\boldsymbol{H}}_u$ from is given by

 where

 In particular, $\boldsymbol{K}^u_{m, l}$ occupies $\tilde{\boldsymbol{H}}_u$ within the rows from $mN+1$ to $(m+1)N$ and columns from $([m+1-l]_M-1)N+1$ to $[m+1-l]_mN$.
-According to \eqref{bk} and Fig. \ref{mf}, it is evident that the configuration of $\tilde{\boldsymbol{H}}_u$ is influenced by both the number of channel paths and the respective delay and Doppler shifts within each path.
+According to \eqref{bk} and Fig. \ref{mf}, it is evident that the configuration of $\tilde{\boldsymbol{H}}_u$ is influenced by Doppler shifts at each path.
 For different typologies of $\tilde{\boldsymbol{H}}_u$ at each device, we need to arrange the sequence of data accordingly to ensure that the corresponding $\boldsymbol{x}_u$ can be aggregated.
-In this section, we consider a scenario that $R_1=...=R_U=R$, $l_{1,i}=...=l_{U,i}=l_i$, and $k_{1,i}=...=k_{U,i}=k_i$.
-We note that ensuring a uniform Doppler shift requires maintaining an identical velocity of all devices relative to the FC, and an equal number of paths can be achieved when the environment between the FC and each device is relatively homogeneous.
-We acknowledge that if these conditions do not hold, the corresponding signals cannot be properly aggregated and additional interference exists, degrading the effect of proposed SIC-based algorithm.
-Then, we can rearrange the data mapping on the DD domain according to delays to ensure that the corresponding signals are aggregated and estimate the target function with the existence of additional interference as in Section \ref{o}.
-The details of estimation methods design for applying ZP-assisted OTFS in these scenarios will be investigated in the future.
+In this section, we explore a scenario where all devices experience the same Doppler shift, allowing efficient SIC.
+This situation can occur when devices move together as a group, ensuring they travel in the same environment at the same speed.
+A practical example of this is multiple devices, such as smartphones, being on the same vehicle when transmitting data to the FC.
+Another relevant case is in satellite communications, where a satellite serves as the FC, receiving signals from ground-based devices.
+As satellites typically move at very high velocities, e.g., $7-8\;\mathrm{km}/\mathrm{s}$, it dominates the relative velocity between the satellite and the devices on the ground, given that the speed of ground vehicles is usually around $20-100\;\mathrm{m/s}$.
+Therefore, we can regard a same Doppler shift for all devices if they are moving in a similar direction relative to the satellite's motion, e.g., both moving towards or away from the satellite \cite{ali1998doppler}.